mjggibson4/Practical1/readme.md

 This model has been produced in Python 3.7.
 The code has been produced to adhere to Google Python standards.
 The full details of this style can be found [here](http://google.github.io/styleguide/pyguide.html "").
 This code has been produced in a manner consistent with the loose coupling pattern.

 ## 6. Known Issues

+A known issue within within this project is that model runs within a figure instead of the canvas as intended.
+This is bug which I have been so far unable to determine the source of but it does not impact on how the model is run.

 ## 7. Troubleshooting